 Business Interruption Insurance is insurance coverage that replaces business income lost in the event of an interruption at your place of business.
 The interruption can be an event that ranges from a fire, flood, or natural disaster.
-Particularly after a major disaster, it can take more time than some people realize to re-open their doors for business.
+Particularly after a major disaster, it can take more time than some people realise to re-open their doors for business.

 Sometimes referred to as Loss of Profit Insurance (LOP) or Loss of Income (LOI) Insurance.
 Business Interruption Insurance comes into effect after a claim is made based on a blockage of the normal use of your assets, which results in significant financial consequences.
 The insurance policy allows your company to offset the impact of lower revenue and cover the fixed charges, which might often manifest in a long downturn.
 Ultimately, Business Interruption Insurance will help prevent your company from incurring extraordinary costs from the consequential loss.